lkarow/myFlix-Angular-client/README.md

 ## Description

-A client-side built with Angular for a movie app based on server-side REST API and database ([movie_api](https://github.com/lkarow/movie_api)).
+A client-side for a movie app based on server-side REST API and database ([movie_api](https://github.com/lkarow/movie_api)) built with Angular.
 Users can sign up and log in, update their personal information and create a list of their favorite movies, as well as view data about the movies.

 ## Built With